Skip to content

 SourceShapeTrust posture

-inline{ kind: 'inline', skill }Programmatic, fully trusted.
+inline{ kind: 'inline', skill }Programmatic, fully trusted (the host process supplies the code).

 Field-resolution precedence